volodymyrhudyma/blog/content/blog/2020-05-24-spread-operator-in-javascript.md

 console.log(rest); // Prints "[2, 3, 5, 8]"
 ```

-In the example above, rest pattern collected all elements but the first one into an array.
+In the example above, the rest pattern collected all elements but the first one into an array.

 ## The difference between "rest" pattern and spread operator